About

 Over the last decade, I have chaired five international conferences, all promoting inclusive dialogues across performance, scholarship, and public engagement.
 These include: Schubert as Dramatist (2014), under the auspices of the Oxford International Song Festival (formerly the Oxford Lieder Festival); Clara Schumann (née Wieck) and her World (2019), in association with The Oxford Research Centre in the Humanities, TORCH; and Women at the Piano 1848–1970 (2023), a collaboration with Illuminations: The Chancellor’s Arts and Culture Initiative and the Humanities Center: Building Intellectual Community at the University of California, Irvine.

 My passion for collaboration is the driving force behind my editorial projects.
-I am the co-/editor of five volumes: Clara Schumann Studies (2021), the first in the Cambridge Composer Studies to be devoted to a woman; Drama in the Music of Franz Schubert (2019), together with Clara and Robert Schumann in Context (2025) and two volumes on global approaches to women pianists (in preparation).
+I am the co-/editor of five volumes: In a New Key: Studies of Women Pianists (forthcoming); Global Perspectives on Women Pianists (2026); Clara and Robert Schumann in Context (2026); Clara Schumann Studies (2021), the first in the Cambridge Composer Studies to be devoted to a woman; and Drama in the Music of Franz Schubert (2019).

 At the institutional level, I have championed diversity, equity, and inclusion initiatives as the Undergraduate Admissions Coordinator for the Faculty of Music, University of Oxford (2018–19), as well as through serving on the Athena SWAN Self-Assessment Team at Oxford (2018–20); the Council of the Society for Musicology in Ireland (2019–21); the Schubert Institute United Kingdom (2019–); and the Romanticism and Eighteenth-Century Studies Oxford Network (2013–16).